minprog/app-studio/info/10 Syllabus.md

 ## Expectations

-* Students are expected to attend all seminars, read all provided materials and to submit all six problem sets, as specified below.
+* Students are expected to attend all Monday seminars, read all provided materials and submit all six problem sets, as specified below.

 * Students are expected to kickstart the weekly assignments early, so as to make optimal use of lab and teacher time.